 The sheer number of sets and locations needed to film this series is astounding.
 Within any scene, the setting might jump from a London rooftop to a Korean prison to a Kenyan street to an Icelandic cemetery to a Berlin bar or to a Mexico City bedroom.
 Filming took place in Nairobi, Reykjavík, Mumbai, Berlin, Seoul, Mexico City, Chicago, London, and San Francisco.

 The photography is beautiful, as this shot with Daryl Hannah shows.
 One particularly memorable scene is a sensate group sex scene that looks like a Robert Mapplethorpe photograph.
 It shows a tangle of bodies writhing together while also showing each of the 8 as they carry on their activities in real time.

 There are quiet moments of conversation.
 The dialog is brilliant in these scenes.
 Sun and Riley have a long talk about losing their mothers at early ages.
 Lito and Nomi talk about having the courage to be who you are.
 Wolfgang and Kala talk about the value of friends.

-Sense8 is odd and disjointed, yes, but it’s also fascinating and beautifully eccentric.
-I think it’s going to be an individual reaction to this series for each person.
-I don’t want to recommend it to everyone, because it isn’t for everyone.
-But a lot of people are going to love it.
+Sense8 is fascinating and beautifully eccentric.
+A lot of people are going to love it.
 I enjoyed it.
 In fact, I went back and watched it all again after the first run through.